5at4am/ai_assistant/README.md

 - Python 3.8 or higher
 - Node.js 14 or higher
 - npm or yarn package manager
+- **Tesseract OCR software (Windows users)**:
+  Download and install Tesseract OCR from [https://github.com/tesseract-ocr/tesseract](https://github.com/tesseract-ocr/tesseract).
+  Make sure to add Tesseract to your system PATH during installation so the backend can access it.
 ---

 ## Backend Setup (Python)